docQodly/docs/docs/language/string.md

 **Numeric Expressions**

-If *expression* is a numeric expression (real, integer, Long integer), you can pass an optional string format.
+If *expression* is a numeric expression (number, integer, Long integer), you can pass an optional string format.
 Following are some examples:

 |Example|Result|Comments|
 |:----|:----|:----|